 Factors to Consider

-When it comes to choosing a small dog as a senior, there are several factors worth considering.
+As a senior, choosing a small dog as your companion can be a great decision.
+However, before making a choice, there are several factors you should consider to ensure that your furry friend is a good match for your lifestyle.
 Let’s take a closer look at these considerations to help you make an informed decision:

 Size and Weight